nbbj-digital/stroll/README.md

 ## Proof of Concept

-Currently, the library computes only an A to B path given an origin, and point grid generated around it.
-Future development will target more route-finding options.
+Currently, the library computes only an A to B path within the boundaries of the user-defined grid (created from the user's origin and desired radius).
+Future development will target more route-finding options such as loops, distance constraints, sun/shade preferences, etc.

 ![first path](assets/screenshots/firstMap.png)